Basque language: Palatalization

 Basque has two types of palatalization, automatic palatalization and expressive palatalization.
 Automatic palatalization occurs in western Labourd, much of Navarre, all of Gipuzkoa, and nearly all of Biscay.
 As a result of automatic palatalization, /n/ and /l/ become the palatal nasal [ɲ] and the palatal lateral [ʎ] respectively after the vowel /i/ and before another vowel.
 An exception is the loanword lili 'lily'.
 The same palatalization occurs after the semivowel [j] of the diphthongs ai, ei, oi, ui.
-This palatalization occurs in a wider area, including Soule, all of Gipuzkoa and Biscay, and almost all of Navarre.
+The palatalization occurs in a wider area, including Soule, all of Gipuzkoa and Biscay, and almost all of Navarre.
 In a few regions, /n/ and /l/ can be palatalized even in the absence of a following vowel.
 After palatalization, the semivowel [j] is usually absorbed by the palatal consonant.
-This can be seen in older spellings, such as malla instead of modern maila 'degree'.
-That said, the modern orthography for Standard Basque ignores automatic palatalization.
+That can be seen in older spellings, such as malla instead of modern maila 'degree'.
+However, the modern orthography for Standard Basque ignores automatic palatalization.